Communication 3163 – Industry Research Methods

 Welcome!
-For this in-class practice, imagine that you are a researcher for an advertising agency.
-Your company is interested in determining whether having a cute or ugly baby in a commercial will affect people's purchasing decisions.
+For this practice, imagine that you are a researcher for an advertising agency.
+Your company would like to determine whether having a cute or ugly baby in a commercial will affect people's purchasing decisions.
 You are designing an experiment in which you will assign participants to one of four experimental conditions: cute baby in the ad, ugly baby in the ad, neutral baby in the ad, or no baby in the ad.
 Your research assistant gathered 50 pictures of baby things (humans, animals, or inanimate objects) that you could use for this experiment.
 Now you just need to content analyze them to figure out which condition these stimuli belong to.

-Once you are in your groups, decide on one person who will act as the record keeper.
-This person needs to have access to a computer that can download and edit an Excel file.
+To complete this assignment, you will need access to a computer which can edit an Excel document.
 Next, discuss with your group some rules for coding pictures of baby things.
 The classifications you will use are: Ugly (0), Neutral (1), and Cute (2).
 Some example rules might include things like:

 - All inanimate objects should be coded as Neutral (1)

 - Animals without hair or fur should be coded as Ugly (0)

 - Smiling animals and humans should be coded as Cute (2)

 Be creative, but also specific!
 There should not be any ambiguity when you look at a picture about how you should code it according to these rules.
 Each person should write these down for themselves because you will each be coding pictures on your own.

 Next, you will need to select a random sample of the population of 50 images that you will code.
 Follow THIS LINK and write down each of those ten numbers on a piece of paper.
 This is your sample.